sherif9654/archaeological-site-predictor/README.md

-# archaeological-site-predictor
-Machine Learning project that predicts potential archaeological sites using geospatial features like distance from the Nile and elevation.
+# Archaeological Site Prediction System

+This project uses Machine Learning to predict the probability of archaeological sites based on geospatial features.

+## Features
+- Distance from Nile
+- Elevation

+## Tech Used
+- Python
+- Scikit-learn
+- Streamlit

+## How to Run
+1. Train model:
+   python model.py

+2. Run app:
+   streamlit run app.py